This document provides a detailed reference on the data feed for version 2.4 of the Core Reporting API.

 Use Filters Intelligently

 Consider whether additional filters might reduce the data while still providing the information you need.
 Can a dimension filter, such as a regular expression match on a page path, return the subset of the data you care about?
-Can value thresholds (such as ignoring matches with less than 5 visits) filter out less interesting results?
+Can value thresholds (such as ignoring matches with less than 5 sessions) filter out less interesting results?
 This approach can be used as a complement to any of the other suggestions mentioned earlier.
 With this technique, the actual time to get each result set is likely to be about the same, but fewer result pages would be retrieved, thus reducing the overall interaction time and minimizing impact on your quota allowance.